MISSION To identify, develop and connect diverse leaders who impact the community through service.

 Jake Lerner is a co-founder of Tulsa Changemakers, a youth leadership development and action program that empowers young people to make meaningful change in their schools and communities.
 Jake is originally from Philadelphia, Pennsylvania and graduated from the University of Pennsylvania with a degree in Philosophy, Politics and Economics.
 In collaboration with the Wharton Social Impact Initiative, Jake co-created and facilitated social innovation and leadership identity workshops for high school students as well as undergraduates.
 He has also worked as a content advisor for Global Youth Empowerment’s entrepreneurship boot camp in Dubai.
 Jake is a 2015 Teach For America Greater Tulsa Alumnus.
 In his free time, Jake plays basketball, writes poetry, and co-runs an interfaith dialogue event for adults called Radical Amazement.

-Vice President, Curriculum – Ashley Jackson, Jackson Technical
+Co-Vice President, Curriculum – Ashley Philippsen, Impact Tulsa

 Vice President, Development – Lori Long, Community Food Bank of Eastern Oklahoma

 David Ballard, Public Service Company of Oklahoma

 Jennifer Bighorse, Osage Casinos

 Jessica Lozano-Alvarez, Blue Cross and Blue Shield of Oklahoma